cocoa-mhlw/cocoa/documents/content/docs/materials/agreements/privacy_policy.md

 C. Only when Bluetooth is enabled in the App-Installed Devices of the App User and another App User who is in a state of proximity with said App User, using Bluetooth, (i) the Contact Code generated and recorded in the App User’s own App-Installed Device is automatically provided to and recorded in the App-Installed Device of the other App User in a state of proximity with said App User, and (ii) the Contact Code generated and recorded in said other App User’s App-Installed Device is automatically provided to and recorded in the App User’s own App-Installed Device.

-D. In the event that the App User has determined that they are a Positive Tester (a person who has tested positive for COVID-19; the same applies hereinafter), when said App User registers that they are a Positive Tester in the App, (i) said App User inputs, to their own App-Installed Device, (A) a Processing Number (a temporary number without any special meaning, which is issued randomly and communicated to an App User from a Management System in the event that the App User has been determined to be a Positive Tester; the same applies hereinafter) sent to said App User’s mobile telephone number or email address, which has been registered separately with the Management System (a COVID-19 infected person information identification and management support system, operated by the Ministry of Health, Labour and Welfare and used by prefectures and cities where public health centers are located, for the purpose of managing information of Positive Testers for COVID-19 and people who have been in close contact with Positive Testers; the same applies hereinafter), and (B) the date of the onset of symptoms in the event the said Positive Tester has symptoms of COVID-19 or the test date in the event the said Positive Tester has no symptoms of COVID-19 (hereinafter the period from approximately two days before the date of the onset of symptoms or the test date onward shall be referred to as the “Infectable Period”), (ii) whether or not the input Processing Number is a Processing Number issued to a Positive Tester is verified with the Management System from said App User’s App-Installed Device via a Notification Server (a server, managed by the Ministry of Health, Labour and Welfare, which is linked to the App-Installed Device and which has a function for, when the App User has accepted necessary matters, managing the Daily Key registered from the App-Installed Device and providing said Daily Key to the App-Installed Device of another App User under a certain condition or conditions; the same applies hereinafter), and (iii) a response indicating whether or not the verified Processing Number is a Processing Number issued to a Positive Tester is provided to the Notification Server from the Management System.
+D. In the event that the App User has determined that they are a Positive Tester (a person who has tested positive for COVID-19; the same applies hereinafter), when said App User registers that they are a Positive Tester in the App, (i) said App User inputs, to their own App-Installed Device, (A) a Processing Number (a number without any special meaning, which is issued randomly and communicated to an App User from a Management System in the event that the App User has been determined to be a Positive Tester; the same applies hereinafter) sent to said App User’s mobile telephone number or email address, which has been registered separately with the Management System (a COVID-19 infected person information identification and management support system, operated by the Ministry of Health, Labour and Welfare and used by prefectures and cities where public health centers are located, for the purpose of managing information of Positive Testers for COVID-19 and people who have been in close contact with Positive Testers; the same applies hereinafter), and (B) the date of the onset of symptoms in the event the said Positive Tester has symptoms of COVID-19 or the test date in the event the said Positive Tester has no symptoms of COVID-19 (hereinafter the period from approximately two days before the date of the onset of symptoms or the test date onward shall be referred to as the “Infectable Period”), (ii) whether or not the input Processing Number is a Processing Number issued to a Positive Tester is verified with the Management System from said App User’s App-Installed Device via a Notification Server (a server, managed by the Ministry of Health, Labour and Welfare, which is linked to the App-Installed Device and which has a function for, when the App User has accepted necessary matters, managing the Daily Key registered from the App-Installed Device and providing said Daily Key to the App-Installed Device of another App User under a certain condition or conditions; the same applies hereinafter), and (iii) a response indicating whether or not the verified Processing Number is a Processing Number issued to a Positive Tester is provided to the Notification Server from the Management System.

 E. In the event where, as a result of said verification, a response indicating that the verified Processing Number is a Processing Number issued to a Positive Tester has been made, the Daily Key recorded in the App-Installed Device of the Positive Tester (only those generated within the Infectable Period of the said Positive Tester) is automatically provided to the App-Installed Device of said other App User via the Notification Server.
 In the App-Installed Device of said other App User, Contact Codes recorded in the App-Installed Device of said other App User within a maximum of the last 14 days are searched, and in the event where it is determined that a Contact Code equivalent to Contact (a state within which a person has been approximately 1 meter of another person for no less than 15 minutes; the same applies hereinafter) is recorded, a notification indicating that said other App User may have been in contact with an unspecified Positive Tester within the Infectable Period is made in the App-Installed Device of said other App User.